mishadoff/mishadoff.github.io/_drafts/2013-12-11-clojure-design-patterns.markdown

 **Pedro:** Ok, so let's just add a filter to replace these rude words with the asterisks.
 **Eve:** Make sure your solution is extendable, other filters could be applied.
-**Pedro** Chain of Responisibility seems like a good pattern candidate for that.
+**Pedro:** Chain of Responisibility seems like a good pattern candidate for that.
 First of all we make some abstract filter.

 ``` java